Aliases for SLC19A3 Gene

 GeneCards Summary for SLC19A3 Gene

 SLC19A3 (Solute Carrier Family 19 Member 3) is a Protein Coding gene.
-Diseases associated with SLC19A3 include Thiamine Metabolism Dysfunction Syndrome 2 and Infantile Spams-Psychomotor Retardation-Progressive Brain Atrophy-Basal Ganglia Disease Syndrome.
-Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
+Diseases associated with SLC19A3 include Thiamine Metabolism Dysfunction Syndrome 2 and Biotin-Thiamine-Responsive Basal Ganglia Disease.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Metabolism.
 An important paralog of this gene is SLC19A2.

 Mediates high affinity thiamine uptake, probably via a proton anti-port mechanism.
 Has no folate transport activity.